jellocode/CFG-object-detection/README.md

 - ~~Build the CNN model~~
 - ~~Train the model~~
 - ~~Evaluate the model~~
-- Save LabelEncoder in model code and use for prediction
+- ~~Save LabelEncoder in model code and use for prediction~~
-- Make predictions
+- ~~Make predictions~~

+### How To Use:
+1. run main.ipynb
+2. open predict.py
+3. replace existing path to image with desired image
+4. run predict.py
+Ta Daah~

+(need to improve accuracy)

 #### Goals:
 Identify as many as you can of these items or letters explicitly in any image provided </br>